-In 2014, Niagara-on-the Lake Hydro connected 98.6% of the 361 requested low-voltage connections (i.e. under 750 volts) for residential and small business customers within the five-day timeline prescribed by the Ontario Energy Board.
-This number of requests represents a 37% increase over the 263 requests in 2013, which is driven primarily by new growth.
-Niagara-on-the Lake Hydro considers "New Services Connected on Time" an important form of customer engagement as it is the utility's first opportunity to meet and/or exceed its customer's expectations, which in turn affects the level of customer satisfaction within a utility's territory.
+In 2015, Niagara-on-the-Lake Hydro connected 96.9% of the 383 requested low-voltage connections (i.e. under 750 volts) for residential and small business customers within the five-day timeline prescribed by the Ontario Energy Board.
+Niagara-on-the-Lake Hydro technical staff work with our customers at our office or in the field to help make the connection process as easy as possible.

-• Scheduled Appointments Met On Time
+Scheduled Appointments Met On Time

-If an appointment is scheduled with a customer it is expected that Niagara-on-the-Lake Hydro staff will keep that appointment except in the event of an emergency.
-100% of scheduled appointments were met in 2014.
+Niagara-on-the-Lake Hydro schedules specific appointment times with customers.
+It is expected that Niagara-on-the-Lake Hydro staff will keep that appointment except in the event of an emergency.
+One appointment out of 297 was late in 2015 which was a Conservation and Demand Management program appointment.

-Telephone Calls Answered On Time
+• Telephone Calls Answered On Time